henrye07/programming-notes/Artificial Intelligence/Keywords in Machine Learning.md

 Machine learning can be known as a magical box that help us to predict whatever we want.

-In Machine learning there are some differents terminology that can help for train, test, and create models for any pourpouse.
+In Machine learning there are some different terminology that can help for train, test, and create models for any purpose.
 This are known as Keywords in ML:

-- Features or variables: All the data in the dataset are features.
+- **Features or variables:** All the data in the dataset are features.
-- Target / Label Variable: It is the feature of a dataset about which you want to gain a deeper understanding.
+- **Target / Label Variable:** It is the feature of a dataset about which you want to gain a deeper understanding.
-- Predictor / Input variables: They are sometimes called Predictor Variables or Descriptors as well.
+- **Predictor / Input variables:** They are sometimes called Predictor Variables or Descriptors as well.
 This can be the features with the want we want to extract the information for train our models.
-- Dependent and Independent Variables: The input variables are known as the independent variables, and the target variable is known as the dependent variable.
+- **Dependent and Independent Variables:** The input variables are known as the independent variables, and the target variable is known as the dependent variable.

-Variables = Features
+**Variables = Features**
-Input Variables = Attributes = Predictors = Descriptors = Independent variables
+**Input Variables = Attributes = Predictors = Descriptors = Independent variables**
-Target Variables = Labels = Outcomes = Dependent Variables
+**Target Variables = Labels = Outcomes = Dependent Variables**

 # Train and Test Sets